theforeman/foreman_fog_proxmox/README.md

 See details in [foreman plugin development](https://projects.theforeman.org/projects/foreman/wiki/How_to_Create_a_Plugin)

 ## Contributing

+If you like it and still want to improve it, [sponsor me](https://github.com/sponsors/tristanrobert)!

 You can reach the [contributors](.github/CONTRIBUTORS.md).
 Bug reports and pull requests are welcome on GitHub at [ForemanFogProxmox](https://github.com/theforeman/foreman_fog_proxmox).